The professional alternative

 Always read the small print

-The decision of the board of directors will be at its absolute discretion.
+The decision will be at the absolute discretion of ANCS.

 ANCS will not advise or assist members in connection with civil or criminal proceedings.